by Kristine Burgess , M.Ed & M.S.Ed

 Texas Reading Initiative.
 2002.
 “Promoting Vocabulary Development: Components of Effective Vocabulary Instruction.”

 Kristine began working at Landmark High School in 2010 as a language arts tutorial teacher after having earned her bachelor’s degree from Stonehill College.
-She has since earned her master’s degree in special education from Simmons College and is working on a master’s degree in Reading from Endicott College with the goal of obtaining a Reading Specialist License.
+She has since earned her master’s degree in special education from Simmons College and has completed a second master’s degree in Reading from Endicott College.
+She has a Reading Specialist License.
 Since 2014, Kristine has taught courses through Landmark Outreach and has researched and compiled topics for the monthly Free Landmark Teaching Strategies.
 She currently heads the reading department, in addition to teaching two small group classes in that department.